Joël Kimwaki

 Joël Kimwaki Mpela (born 14 October 1986) is a Congolese professional footballer who plays as a centre-back for FC Renaissance du Congo.
 He made 52 appearances for the DR Congo national team scoring 3 goals.

 Club career

 Kimwaki played for TP Mazembe in the 2010 FIFA Club World Cup, where they reached the final losing 3–0 to Inter Milan.

-In November 2019, FC Renaissance du Congo announced the signing of Kimwaki from TP Mazembe one a one-season contract.
+In November 2019, FC Renaissance du Congo announced the signing of Kimwaki from TP Mazembe on a one-season contract.

 International career

 In 2015 he was selected for the DR Congo national team's 2015 Africa Cup of Nations squad.

-International goals
+Career statistics

 Scores and results list DR Congo's goal tally first, score column indicates score after each Kimwaki goal.